pytorch/tutorials/advanced_source/cpp_export.rst

 model that can be understood, compiled and serialized by the Torch Script compiler.
 If you are starting out from an existing PyTorch model written in the vanilla "eager" API, you must first convert your model to Torch Script.
-In the most common cases, exemplified below, this requires only little effort.
-If you already have a *scripted* module (a module written in Torch Script), you can skip to the next section of this tutorial.
+In the most common cases, discussed below, this requires only little effort.
+If you already have a Torch Script module, you can skip to the next section of this tutorial.

-There are two primary ways of converting a PyTorch model to Torch Script.
-The first is known as "tracing", a mechanism in which the structure of the model is captured by evaluating it once using examplary inputs, and recording the flow of those inputs through the model.
+There exist two ways of converting a PyTorch model to Torch Script.
+The first is known as *tracing*, a mechanism in which the structure of the model is captured by evaluating it once using example inputs, and recording the flow of those inputs through the model.
 This is suitable for models that make limited use of control flow.
 The second approach is to add explicit annotations to your model that inform the Torch Script compiler that it may directly parse and compile your model code, subject to the constraints imposed by the Torch Script language.

 .. tip::